Water Meter Replacement Project

 Graphic adapted from How AMI Works (EPA.gov)

 The City of Mercer Island is investing in new tools to serve water customers better.
-Over the course of 2023 and 2024, the City will replace all residential and commercial water meters with an advanced metering infrastructure (AMI) system.
+In2024, the City replaced all residential and commercial water meters with digital meters that are part of an advanced metering infrastructure (AMI) system.

-Approximately 70 percent of the meters on the City’s water distribution system are over 15 years old.
+Before the replacements, approximately 70 percent of the meters on the City’s water distribution system were over 15 years old.
 As meters age, they can become less accurate and only measure some of the water that is actually used.
 Meters of this age are also more likely to leak, wasting valuable water.
-Replacing mechanical meters will result in improved accuracy and enhanced leak identification.
+Replacing mechanical meters results in improved accuracy and enhanced leak identification.

 The new water meters will automatically transmit data wirelessly to the City through the AMI system, reducing the need for manual meter reads.
 Customers will be able to manage water use wisely in the new online portal.
 Features include trackable water usage, leak alerts, and other notifications.
 Please note that due to a delay in the deployment of data collection stations, the launch of the customer portal has been delayed as well.
 Once the portal has been launched, customers will be notified about how to access their account and water use information.

-Mercer Island has contracted with Ferguson Waterworks to complete this essential work.
-Their subconsultant, Pedal Valves, Inc., will install the new meters at customer locations.
+Mercer Island has contracted with Ferguson Waterworks and VertexOne to complete this essential work.

 Have a question?
 Check the FAQs section, or ask it below!